Research Committees and Workgroups

 Vice Chair: Jennifer Weiss, MD

-Pain Workgroups (4): 1)Fibromyalgia Intervention Training (FIT) Teens Multicenter RCT 2) Juvenile Fibromyalgia Diagnostic Criteria, 3) Prevalence of Widespread Pain in pSLE & JDM, 4) Development of Non-nociceptive Pain in JIA.
+Pain Workgroups (3): 1)Fibromyalgia Intervention Training (FIT) Teens Multicenter RCT 2) Juvenile Fibromyalgia Diagnostic Criteria, 3) Development of Non-nociceptive Pain in JIA.

 Systemic Lupus Erythematosus (SLE)

 The SLE Research Committee is dedicated to advancing research to address gaps in knowledge in the pathophysiology, disease processes, and outcomes of pediatric SLE

 Vice Chair: Laura Lewandowski, MD, MS